Laparoscopic Adjustable Gastric Band

 by Deanna M. Neff, MPH

 This procedure is done to treat obesity.
-Keyhole incisions are made in the abdomen.
-An adjustable band is placed around the stomach with the aid of a laparoscope (a tiny tool with a camera on it).
+Small incisions are made in the abdomen.
+An adjustable band is placed around the stomach with the aid of a tiny tool with a camera on it.
+The tube is called a laparoscope.
 The surgery causes weight loss by decreasing the amount of food that can pass into your stomach.

 This surgery treats severe obesity.
-Doctors use a calculation called body mass index (BMI) to determine how overweight or obese you are.
+Body mass index (BMI) calculations are used to determine how overweight or obese you are.
 A normal BMI is 18.5-25.

 This surgery is a weight loss option for people with:

 The success of this surgery depends on your commitment and follow-up with your doctor.
 If lifestyle changes are made and maintained, the benefits of bariatric surgery include:

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

 Long-term complications include vomiting and gallstones.